-Based on a model forum used at Harvard University, the discussion group generally works like this: students in each group select a facilitator; all group members will be Key words or phrases

-Notes from the chapter or article...or whatever has been assigned...

-See

-http://www.timeatlas.com/5_minute_tips /general/word_templates_and_cornell note taking

-OR

-Google : Cornell Notes Template.... several models exist

-Summary of the article or short answer to a specific question.

-discussion participants.
+members will be discussion participants.
 The facilitator's job is to see that all members have opportunity to participate and to keep the discussion moving.
 Each participant may add to his or her notes as the discussion progresses.

 Groups will be assigned with three or four students in each group.
 You may begin the discussions with questions about the work, including any possible explanations.
 Let the discussion develop from that point.
 I will assist by offering question prompts on the board.
 Notes will be submitted at the end of the class period and will be worth a maximum of 10 points each.

-WR122 Proposed Reading and Assignment Schedule Fall Term 2016 Please check the screen at the beginning of class for updates.

-Week 1 Intro class, course, argument

-Read: Chapter 1 in text.
+WR122 Proposed Reading and Assignment Schedule Winter Term 2017 Please check the screen at the beginning of class for updates.
+Week 1 Intro class, course, argument Read: Chapter 1 in text .
 Be ready to discuss.

-Diagnostic essay assignment

-Assign #1 Definition... read pp. 76-92 in chapter 4

-Week 2 Chapter 3-Writing an Argument

-Edit Definition

-World View Discussion

-Week 3 Chapter 2-Analyzing an argument

-Definition Paper due-

-Assign Analysis Project----Library Visit

-Week 4 Continue Chapter 2

-Proposals due

-Analyze Historic Rhetoric-Declaration of Independence

-(Wednesday)

-Week 5 Chapter 5-Researching an argument

-Chapter 6- Documenting an argument

-Analyze Historic Rhetoric Gettysburg Address (Wednesday)

-Week 6 Chapter 4-Constructing an Argument

-Annotated Bibliography due (analysis project)

-Analyze Historic Rhetoric-King's Dream Speech (Wednesday)

-Week 7 Chapter 7-Revising an argument

-Analyze Historic Rhetoric-RFK's speech (Wednesday)

-Edit Analysis Essay

-Week 8 Analysis Essay Due

-Assign Policy Readings TBA

-Week 9 Continue with policy/proposal in-class activities

-related to policy.

-No class on Friday-Thanksgiving Holiday Week 10 Edit policy/proposal.
+Diagnostic essay assignment Assign #1 Definition read pp. 76-92 in chapter 4 Week 2 NO class on Monday-MLK Holiday Chapter 3-Writing an Argument Edit Definition World View Discussion Week 3 Chapter 2-Analyzing an argument Chapter 4-Types of argument Definition Paper due- Assign Analysis ProjectLibrary Visit Week 4 Continue Chapter 2 Proposals due Analyze Historic Rhetoric-Declaration of Independence (Wednesday) Week 5 Chapter 5-Researching an argument Chapter 6- Documenting an argument Analyze Historic Rhetoric Gettysburg Address (Wednesday) Week 6 Chapter 4-Constructing an Argument (cont.)
+Annotated Bibliography due (analysis project) Analyze Historic Rhetoric-King's Dream Speech (Wednesday) Week 7 No class on Monday-Presidents' Day Chapter 7-Revising an argument Analyze Historic Rhetoric-RFK's speech (Wednesday) Edit Analysis Essay Week 8 Analysis Essay Due Assign Policy Readings TBA Week 9 Continue with policy/proposal in-class activities related to policy.
+Week 10 Edit policy/proposal.
 Proposals due.
 Take-home exam will be distributed during week ten.
 Take-home final due at regular exam time.
 TBA.

 Each day in the computer classroom, you should expect a "journal" to be completed (generally) before the end of the hour.